tjFogarty/boilerplate/README.md

 ## Project Config Files

-* `.editorconfig` - Most editors pick this up, and it lets you specify a consistent coding styles
+* `.editorconfig` - Most editors pick this up, and it lets you specify a consistent coding styles.
+Search for `editorconfig` and install it for your editor of choice
 * `.eslintrc` - Rules for ESLint
 * `.babelrc` - Setup to transpile ES2015 to ES5
 * `.bowerrc` - Instructions for Bower
-* `.stylelintrc` - Rules for linting Sass/CSS
 * `kss-config.json` - Config for creating a styleguide

 ## Folders